Anomalous statistics of laser-cooled atoms in dissipative optical lattices: L evy dynamics and Sisyphus cooling

 \subsection{The basics of Sisyphus cooling}

-The mechanism by which anomalous diffusion is manifested within the context of cold atomic ensembles in dissipative optical lattices is related to the nonlinear nature of the momentum-dependent optical friction force $f(p)$ acting on the atoms~\cite{Dalibard1989,Castin1990,Agarwal1993,Marksteiner1996}, in particular the fact that the friction vanishes for fast atoms.
+The mechanism by which anomalous diffusion is manifested within the context of cold atomic ensembles in dissipative optical lattices\footnote{Not all atomic species trapped in near-resonant optical lattices would display such behavior.
+Bosonic Yb, for example, lacks the appropriate level structure and has no Sisyphus effect~\cite{Kostylev:14}} is related to the nonlinear nature of the momentum-dependent optical friction force $f(p)$ acting on the atoms~\cite{Dalibard1989,Castin1990,Agarwal1993,Marksteiner1996}.
 In the semi-classical approximation and for a given set of damping strength $\mathcal{A}$ and momentum capture range $p_c$, it takes the form~\cite{castin1991limits}

-A slow atom with $|p|/p_c\ll1$ will experience a drag-like force $f \sim - p$ similar to the Stokes friction acting on a Brownian particle in fluid, whereas a fast atom feels a force $f \sim -1/p$.
+$\mathcal{A}$ and $p_c$ are functions of the experimental parameters of the system.
+A slow atom with $|p|/p_c\ll1$ will experience a drag-like force $f \sim - p$ similar to the Stokes friction acting on a Brownian particle in fluid, whereas a fast atom feels instead a weak force, $f \sim -1/p$.
 Intuitively, fast-moving atoms tend to remain fast, leading to large flights in space and in turn to anomalous L\'evy-type motion.